mykola-dev/BasiK/readme.md

 fun main(args: Array<String>) {

     basic {
-        1 REM "This is BASIK - BASIC interpretator written in Kotlin" 10 PRINT "Hello World!"
+        1 REM "This is BASIK - BASIC interpreter written in Kotlin" 10 PRINT "Hello World!"
         20 FOR I(1 TO 5)
         30 PRINT { "Iteration: " + I }